Kotlin Coroutines

 • Continuation interceptor

-• Performance of dispatchers against different tasks
+• Performance of dispatchers when executing different tasks

 • Summary